-Any sign of leakage out of the Ignition charge coils or bubbling around the battery charge windings indicate a bad Stator.
+Any sign of leakage out of the high voltage coils or bubbling around the battery charge windings indicate a bad Stator.
 Check for burned marks on each pole.
-If a problem is found on the battery windings, we recommend the Voltage Regulator be closely checked.
-To replace Stators with ring terminals, please use the bullet to ring adapters enclosed with this Stator.
+If a problem is found on the battery windings, we recommend the Regulator/Rectifier be closely checked.